 - Potentially fatal respiratory depression

-Knowing how to respond, such as by administering naloxone and seeking immediate medical attention, can save a life.
+Knowing what to do, like giving naloxone and getting immediate medical attention, can save a life.

-In the event of a suspected fentanyl overdose, it is critical to call 911 immediately to receive medical attention.
-Friends and family members of individuals at risk of opioid overdose should be trained in recognizing an overdose and using naloxone, a medication that can reverse its effects.
+If you suspect a fentanyl overdose, it is critical to call 911 right away.
+Friends and family of people at risk for an opioid overdose should be trained to spot an overdose.
+They should also know how to use naloxone, a medicine that can reverse its effects.

 Life-Saving Measures with Naloxone

-Naloxone is a medication used to quickly reverse the effects of a fentanyl overdose, potentially saving lives.
-Its prompt administration can help restore normal breathing and prevent fatal outcomes.
-By rapidly binding to opioid receptors, it blocks the effects of opioid drugs like fentanyl.
-This mechanism allows it to function effectively.
-By restoring normal breathing, naloxone can act as a life-saving intervention in cases of fentanyl overdose, which can cause hypoxia, leading to coma or death.
+Naloxone is a medicine used to quickly reverse the effects of a fentanyl overdose and can save lives.
+Giving it quickly can restore normal breathing and prevent death.
+It works by binding to opioid receptors, which blocks the effects of drugs like fentanyl.
+By restoring breathing, naloxone can stop an overdose from causing a coma or death from lack of oxygen.

-Naloxone can be administered quickly via injection or nasal spray, sprayed into one nostril while the person is on their back.
-If there is no response after a few minutes, the dose can be repeated.
+Naloxone is given quickly as an injection or nasal spray.
+It is sprayed into one nostril while the person lies on their back.
+The dose can be repeated if there is no response after a few minutes.

 Preventing Overdose in Community Settings